 Further changes?

-Labour has indicated that it will go further than the Act (which was introduced by the previous Government) and will 'strengthen' the duty to prevent sexual harassment.
-This might involve introducing employer liability for sexual harassment by third parties such as customers.
+The Labour Government has indicated that it will go further than the Act (which was introduced by the previous Government) and will 'strengthen' the duty to prevent sexual harassment.
+This will involve introducing (i) an obligation to take 'all reasonable steps' to prevent sexual harassment; and (ii) employer liability for sexual harassment by third parties such as customers.
 There is no detail or timescale as yet for these changes.
+Practically speaking, the steps needed to comply with the new duty as compared with any revised duty are unlikely to be all that different.

 More information